algorist-ahmad/dotfiles/README.md

 # A blueprint for my ```/home```

 This repo includes all my personal configurations, shortcuts, functions, aliases, and environment variables I wish to keep and reuse forever.
-This repo's **purpose** is to make it convenient to relocate my settings on any computer/OS I may use in the future.
-It's like the blueprint to reconstruct my home when I will eventually forget.

 ## File structure